Abhi1226L/FAQ/README.md

 ## What I learned

- I learnt using of CSS properties like transition,animation and connecting that animation with javascript while the button is clicked
+I learned how to use CSS properties such as `transition` and `animation`, and how to connect these animations with JavaScript to trigger them when a button is clicked.

  ## Author